ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

 .. _asyncio-daemon-tutorial:

-This tutorials shows how to build an ``asyncio`` daemon following the dependency injection principle.
+This tutorial shows how to build an ``asyncio`` daemon following the dependency injection principle.

-We will use next tools:
+In this tutorial we will use:

-- Python 3.8
+- Python 3
 - Docker
 - Docker-compose